arangodb/docs/README.md

 ### Docker Container

-In the docs directory execute:
+In the docs directory, execute:

 `docker run --rm -v $(pwd):/docs -p 4000:4000 arangodb/arangodb-docs`

-This will watch file changes within the documentation repo and you will be able to see the resulting static site on <http://127.0.0.1:4000/docs/stable/>.
+This will watch for file changes and you will be able to see the resulting static site on <http://127.0.0.1:4000/docs/stable/>.

+Note that Jekyll's `--incremental` build option is enabled.
+In addition, DocuBlocks are parsed once per invocation and then cached in memory.
+If you encounter stale content, then stop the container and run:

+`docker run --rm -v $(pwd):/docs -p 4000:4000 arangodb/arangodb-docs bundler exec jekyll serve -H 0.0.0.0 --trace`

+Alternatively, you may stop the container, execute
+`rm -rf .jekyll-cache/ .jekyll-metadata _site/`, and run the Docker command again (without additional arguments).

-To build the documentation without watch mode or serving the resulting site you can execute:
+To build the documentation without watch mode or serving the resulting site, you can execute:

-`docker run --rm -v $(pwd):/docs arangodb/arangodb-docs bundler exec jekyll build`
+`docker run --rm -v $(pwd):/docs arangodb/arangodb-docs bundler exec jekyll build --trace`

 After that the HTML files in `_site/` are ready to be served by a webserver.